Shipley Great Northern Railway branch line: The line today

 Very little remains of the infrastructure and buildings from the line.
 The impressive station is still extant at Shipley and the former station building at Thackley is now a private residence.
 The station building at Shipley has been in use as a business premises since the line's closure and is clearly visible from the A657 road and from the Midland station in the town centre.
 The station building at Eccleshill has been demolished, likewise the one at Idle which has disappeared under a road scheme.
 The station site at Shipley has been earmarked for development into apartments, which would mean the former station building being demolished.
 Architecturally, the building is the last of the three similar style stations on the line (the other two being Eccleshill & Idle) and is not a listed building.

 The iron and glass canopies that stood over the platforms at Shipley Windhill and Eccleshill stations, were used to protect a filling station in Bradford from the elements.
 The building works to remove the items and transfer them to site on Otley Road was complete by October 1933.

 The steep 1 in 50 gradient up from Shipley to Thackley can be observed when passing on a train through the Aire Valley.
 The gradient is to the west of the present Airedale line between Shipley and Leeds.
 Most of the trackbed from Idle to Laisterdyke has been built on, but its course can be traced on maps and aerial imagery.

-Mark Neale, Bradfordian author of works on railways around Bradford, has suggested that the section between Shipley Windhill and Thackley could become a cycle way or footpath much like the Great Northern Trail on another GNR line from Bradford to Halifax and Keighley.
+Mark Neale, a Bradfordian author of works on railways around Bradford, has suggested that the section between Shipley Windhill and Thackley could become a cycle way or footpath much like the Great Northern Trail on another GNR line from Bradford to Halifax and Keighley.
 The trackbed between Shipley and Thackley is used as an unofficial footpath by local people.